TejasSathe010/news-analysis/README.md

 **Real-time Financial News Sentiment Analysis Dashboard**

 ---
 ### You can locate all the Databricks files featured in the presentation within the final-project directory in HTML format.
-Simply download those files containing data and then upload them onto Databricks.
+Simply download those files containing data and then upload them onto Databricks to run those.